dsa-ou/algoesup/README.md

 - A **library** of helper functions to easily test functions and measure their run-times.

-The guides are on our [documentation site](https://dsa-ou.github.io/algoesup) and the rest is in our [DeepNote project](https://deepnote.com/workspace/lpsae-cc66-cd5cf5e4-ca6e-49d8-b6ee-dbbf202143d3/project/Algorithmic-Essays-acd23b74-5d63-4ef4-a991-3b8a049ddf6b/notebook/example-jewels-21dfeb1e2a8c4abd8ffb5d9ab40bef40), which you can copy to your DeepNote account.
+The guides are on our [documentation site](https://dsa-ou.github.io/algoesup) and the rest is in our [Deepnote project](https://deepnote.com/workspace/lpsae-cc66-cd5cf5e4-ca6e-49d8-b6ee-dbbf202143d3/project/Algorithmic-Essays-acd23b74-5d63-4ef4-a991-3b8a049ddf6b/notebook/example-jewels-21dfeb1e2a8c4abd8ffb5d9ab40bef40), which you can copy to your Deepnote account.

-If you want to adapt this material to your course, this repository has the guides in the `docs/` folder and the rest in the `DeepNote/` folder.
+If you want to adapt this material to your course, this repository has the guides in the `docs/` folder and the rest in the `Deepnote/` folder.

 ## Development
-If you want to contribute to this repository, create a local virtual environment, preferably with Python 3.10 for compatibility with DeepNote, and install the software:
+If you want to contribute to this repository, create a local virtual environment, preferably with Python 3.10 for compatibility with Deepnote, and install the software:
 ```bash
 python3.10 -m venv venv
 . venv/bin/activate